CanopyTax/canopy-react-error-boundary/README.md

 #### Opts
 - `featureName` (required): A string name for the feature.
 This is shown to the user when componentDidCatch is called, so it should be user friendly.
 - `noStrictMode` (optional): A boolean that defaults to false.
-When true, this turns of react strict mode.
+When true, this turns off react strict mode.
 Note that canopy-react-error-boundary is compatible with react@<=15 and will not try to use `React.StrictMode` if it is not available.